jbh14/AvalaraCustomerBulkUpdate/README.md

 # Avalara Customer Bulk Update
-Created this program to allow attempted filling of EIN (TaxID) for a list of Organizations based on "domain".
+Created this program to allow mass-updating of a list of Customers in Avalara, since Avalara (at least the version my company uses) does not have a mass-import tool.
 The results are tabulated in a "results.csv" file produced, with a "customerCode" (id for this customer), the field value updated, and the result (Success or Failure with an error explanation).

 The input/source data should be in a .CSV with a "customerCode" column (to be able to tie results to inputs) and a "customFieldValue" column, indicating the value to be set for that customer.
 "CUSTOM_FIELD_ID" in "updateCustomers.py" should be replaced with the ID of the custom field to be updated, from Avalara.